An update of our 2025 events!!!

-Auntie Anne and Joseph- examining the dinner menu.
+Auntie Anne and Joseph- October 2024

 Once again we have to give a big mention to all our grandchildren and their parents.
 We really don’t know how they manage to fit the extra activities in!